-EPISCOPAL CATHEDRAL SEATTLE, WASHINGTON

 THE HOLY EUCHARIST

+THE FOURTH SUNDAY OF ADVENT

 December 24, 2023

-11:00 AM
+9:00 AM

 LAND ACKNOWLEDGMENT & WELCOME

 Saint Mark's Cathedral acknowledges that we gather on the traditional land of the first people of Seattle, the Duwamish People, who are still here, and we honor with gratitude the land itself and the life of all the Coast Salish tribes.

 QUESTIONS?

 Please ask.
 Ushers (wearing the purple welcome lanyards) can answer your questions or concerns, or provide a hearing assist device.
 All-gender restrooms are available in the northwest stairwell and on the 5th floor of Cathedral House, accessible by elevator or southwest stairwell.

 NEW TO SAINT MARK'S?

 Welcome to Saint Mark's Cathedral.
 Wherever you are on your spiritual journey, you are welcome here!
 We invite you to complete a newcomer form, visit saintmarks.org/newcomers or connect with one of the clergy.

-ABOUT THE LITURGY Worship lies at the heart of the Christian life.
+ABOUT THE LITURGY

+Worship lies at the heart of the Christian life.
 It is in worship that we express our theology and define our identity.
 We encounter God within worship and are formed and transformed as the people of God.
 One of the hallmarks of the Episcopal Church is its liturgical worship.
 Liturgy literally is "the work of the people," and refers to the patterns, forms, words, and actions through which public worship is conducted.

-THE LITURGY OF THE WORD The service usually begins with an organ prelude or other music designed to call us into worshipful presence.
-PRELUDERecitative and Rhapsody (Then Mary said, "Here am I, the servant of the Lord, let it be with me according to your word.")Rebecca Groom te Velde LAND ACKNOWLEDGMENT All stand, as able.
+THE LITURGY OF THE WORD

+The service usually begins with an organ prelude or other music designed to call us into worshipful presence.

-INTROIT Annunciation, Part I Words: Jeannette M. Lindholm; Music: Kevin Siegfried She met the day as days before a cup of milk, a crust of bread, bare feet upon the clean-swept floor.
-She planned her day as days before the empty jug, a tattered rug, stray threads within a cluttered drawer.
-Then Gabriel outside the door.
+PRELUDE

+Meditation on the first verse of the Song of Mary (Magnificat: "My soul proclaims the greatness of the Lord"), from Fifteen Pieces for Vespers of the Holy Mother, Opus 18 Marcel Dupré

+LAND ACKNOWLEDGMENT

 As a gathered community, we join together in praising God in song.

-HYMN 56 O come, O come, Emmanuel (sts.
-1, 2, 6, 7) • The Hymnal 1982 Veni, veni, Emmanuel LIGHTING OF THE ADVENT WREATH Presider O Wisdom, you came forth from the mouth of the Most High; and reach from one end of the earth to the other, mightily and sweetly ordering all things: Assembly Come and teach us the way of prudence.
-OPENING ACCLAMATION The Book of Common Prayer 1979, p.
-355 Presider Blessed be God: Father, Son, and Holy Spirit.
+Words: Rory Cooney, b.
+1952, based on the Song of Mary, Magnificat.
+Copyright 1990 GIA Publications, Inc. Music: Star of County Down, trad.
+Irish turn.

+Wipe a - way all tears, for the dawn draws near, and the world is a-bout to

+LIGHTING OF THE ADVENT WREATH

+Presider My soul proclaims the greatness of God Assembly my spirit rejoices in God my Savior.

+OPENING ACCLAMATION

+Presider Blessed be God: Father, Son, and Holy Spirit.

 Assembly And blessed be God's kingdom, now and for ever.
 Amen.

-COLLECT FOR PURITY Presider ALMIGHTY GOD, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
+COLLECT FOR PURITY

+Presider A LMIGHTY GOD, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.

 All Amen.

+sung three times TRISAGION

+Archangelsky

 The collect is the prayer designated for each Sunday that "collects" or captures the theme of the day or season of the Church year.
 It summarizes the attributes of God as revealed in the scriptures for the day.

+COLLECT OF THE DAY Fourth Sunday of Advent

+Presider The Lord be with you.

+Assembly And also with you.

+Presider Let us pray.

-COLLECT OF THE DAY Fourth Sunday of Advent The Book of Common Prayer 1979, p.
-212 PresiderThe Lord be with you.AssemblyAnd also with you.PresiderLet us pray.
-PURIFY our conscience, Almighty God, by your daily visitation, that your Son Jesus Christ, at his coming, may find in us a mansion prepared for himself; who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
+TURIFY our conscience, Almighty God, by your daily visitation, that your Son P Jesus Christ, at his coming, may find in us a mansion prepared for himself; who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.

 All Amen.